NEZNAMY/TAB/.github/wiki/feature_guide_global_playerlist.md

 * [Compatibility with vanish plugins](#compatibility-with-vanish-plugins)

 # About
-This feature allows you to see players from other servers under a bungeecord network, instead of only seeing players on the same server.
+This feature allows you to see players from other servers, instead of only seeing players on the same server.
-To use this feature, you need [TAB installed on bungeecord](https://github.com/NEZNAMY/TAB/wiki/Installation#bungeecord).
-This option is not available on bukkit and will not be added.
+If TAB is installed on a backend server, you'll need to set up [Multi server support](https://github.com/NEZNAMY/TAB/wiki/Feature-info:-Multi-server-support) for proper linking of servers.
+On proxy installation, this is not required.

 # Configuration
 | Option name                            | Default value | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |